Daveric/machine-learning-ex/README.md

 # machine-learning-ex
-set of machine-learning examples in octave or MATLAB
+Set of machine-learning examples in octave or MATLAB